 Probably not many people know that Tallinn is the home of the world’s first Christmas tree.
 This tree was erected on Tallinn’s Town Hall Square and was the focal point of a ritual that began in 1441, and involved unmarried merchants singing and dancing with local girls around a tree, which was then burnt.
 The tree was the first public Christmas tree ever put on display in Europe by the Brotherhood of Black Heads guild.

-An enormous Christmas tree is surrounded by wooden stalls where vendors sell decorations made from wood, hand-knitted jumpers, wool hats, ceramic- and glassware, homemade scented candles, and other decorations made by local artisans.
+An enormous Christmas tree is surrounded by wooden stalls where vendors sell decorations made from wood, hand-knitted jumpers, wool hats, ceramic- and glassware, homemade scented candles, and other decorations made by local artisans or get the baskets from Gift Tree and get a beautiful customized basket.
 Once you have grown tired of wondering around, you can treat your body (and soul for that matter) either with traditional savoury treats, such as hog roasted pork, sauerkraut, blood sausages; or sweet ones like gingerbread, marzipan, local honeys and other nibbles.
 On a cold winter day, it’s warming to wash it down with a mulled wine or glögi, as it is called here.

 If you happen to be at the right time, you might even bump into Father Christmas who has arrived to pose for photos with children.
 Entertainment does not need to end there, though.
 Candle-lit restaurants and cafes nearby provide a romantic atmosphere for an intimate meal out and the Old Town is bustling with classical and jazz concerts, and other cultural activities.